chchen123/pytpc/doc/prelimsLinux.rst

 .. warning::

-   Depending on the OS being run, a repository update may be neccesary to install the newest version of CMake.
+   Depending on the OS being run, a repository update may be neccesary to install the newer version of CMake.

 b) Install Armadillo
 ********************

 `Armadillo <http://arma.sourceforge.net/>`__ is a wrapper that presents a clean interface to several linear algebra libraries.
 To install Armadillo, it is best to follow the instructions outlined `here <http://arma.sourceforge.net/download.html>`__.
 First, install the reccomended packages based the OS being run.
-Then, in the command line, use wget or an equivalent to download the .tar archive and extract it (use the link above to find the most recent release):
+Then, in the command line, use wget to download the .tar archive and extract it (use the link above to find the most recent release):

 .. code-block:: shell